Goat milk is commonly drunk in many countries and it's by-products, such as goat cheese remain popular.

 Some breeds of goat make milk lacking α-s1-casein, which is the main casein in cow milk, this is less allergenic than goat milk with α-s2-casein, which is more typical for many goat breeds.

-Cow, buffalo and sheep milk could all be cross reactive with goat milk due to similar composition.
+sheep milk could all be cross reactive with goat milk due to their similar composition.

 Allergic Living - Is Goat’s Milk Safe to Give a Child with Dairy Allergy?